 But I wasn’t strong and fast now.
 I never truly knew what wolfsbane did, well I do now.
 I’m pumped full of it.
 I can hardly move my head.
 They hadn’t thought to use wolfsbane at first.
 Thought silver would keep me at bay, that may keep them at bay but not our family, not me.

-I must have drifted off, the sun now shining through that tiny crack and I’ve been given another dose of wolfsbane, fuck sake, I’m so weak I didn’t even realise.
+I must have drifted off for when I cracked open my eyes, the sun was now shining through that tiny crack and I’ve been given another dose of wolfsbane - I hadn’t even noticed.
+Fuck sake, I’m so weak they didn’t even rouse me!
 I try to shift against the cement floor, but I can barely move my own weight anymore.
+I feel so heavy although I’m sure I’ve lost weight.
+My limbs hurt.
+My blood boils as the poison wraps around my body, infecting me to be weaker than a pup.
 I hate it, I hate being weak.
 I’m not weak!
 But I am now, my father would be ashamed to see his daughter like this.

-I sob to the light, “But daddy, I fought so hard, I promise, I fought and fought.
+The thought creeps shame into me, a despair clouding my already throbbing muggy mind.
+Tear sting at the back of my eyes before a sob echoes through the empty cell.
+“But daddy, I fought so hard, I promise, I fought and fought.
 I snapped two of their necks.
-My wolf can’t fight the wolfsbane,” I cry into the empty room.
+My wolf can’t fight the wolfsbane,” I cry into the empty room, my tears falling, dripping onto my bare legs.
 “Please daddy,” I weep into my knees.

-“Aww little princess calling for her daddy,” a snide voice comes from the door, I turn my eyes to look at him.
+“Aww little princess calling for her daddy,” a snide, mocking voice comes from the door.
+I turn my eyes to look at him, not able to do much else.
 He disgusts me with his brown hair beginning to turn grey.
 His cold icy blue eyes, and his hands.
 He makes me want to vomit every time he touches me with those rough clammy fingers.

 “Fuck off.”
 I avert my gaze, anything to avoid the face I used to associate with safety and peace.
 A face of a man I used to look up to, used to admire.

 “That’s no way to talk to your future father in law.”
-He was closer now, I wince at his proximity.
+He was closer now, with dulled hearing I couldn’t hear his footsteps, I couldn’t sense his approach.
+I wince at his proximity.